 What is Dementia?

-Here in the west of Scotland vascular dementia is probably the second most common cause of dementia.
+There are many different causes of dementia with the most common cause being Alzheimer’s disease.
+Here in the west of Scotland, vascular dementia is probably the second most common cause.

 The hope with current research is that with the development of better and more effective treatments for Alzheimer’s disease that it can either be halted or cured.